Design, Develop and Disseminate technologies for the masses

-Indigenous and Frontier Technology Research Centre (IFTR) was established in 2002 as a not-for-profit organization.
-IFTR was founded to help women in rural areas to stand on their own legs by using an evolving technology – eco-friendly paper production using agricultural wastes.
-With the change in expectations, it is inclined to take more to the masses.
+- Indigenous and Frontier Technology Research Centre (IFTR) was established in 2002 as a not-for-profit organization to help women in rural areas to stand on their own legs by using an evolving technology – eco-friendly paper production using agricultural wastes.

-IFTR aims to accelerate the use of modern science and technology for development and improve livelihoods various communities.
-IFTR prefer to acquire, adopt, adapt, retrofit appropriate science and technology products/processes to provide solutions to practical problems faced by people in all spheres of life.
-IFTR will act as a vehicle for taking technologies / skills to the masses.
-IFTR will strive to develop suitable technologies in-house or acquire and retrofit to the needs of the target groups.
+- IFTR aims to accelerate the use of modern science and technology for the development of interventions to improve the livelihoods of people and society at large.
+IFTR will act as a vehicle for taking new technologies/skills to the masses.
+For this, IFTR will acquire, adopt, adapt, retrofit appropriate science and technology products/processes to provide solutions to practical problems faced by people.
+Wherever possible, IFTR will also strive to develop suitable technologies/interventions.

-IFTR invites all to participate in its endeavour in whatever possible ways.
+- IFTR invites everyone to participate in its mission to serve the society.
 IFTR is open for collaboration with like-minded organizations / Institutions / Commercial organizations and prepared to take up research and implementation programmes / projects that suit to its expertise.